CarinaFo/berlin_brains_2023/README.md

-# berlin_brains_2023
+# Berlin Brains 2023
 2 day workshop on advanced topics in M/EEG analyis using mne python

-# Material for the Berlin_brains workshop on advcanced topics for M/EEG analysis in MNE-Python
+## Material for the Berlin_brains workshop on advcanced topics for M/EEG analysis in MNE-Python

 Authors of the material: